fortify-presales/PowerShellForFOD/USAGE.md

 ### Adding applications

 To create a new application, you need to create a `FODApplicationObject` and `FODAttributeObjects` for any attributes you want to set for the application.
-Note: some attributes are mandatory and values will need to provided - you can check which attributes are mandatory using `Get-FODAttributes -Filter 'isRequired:True'`.
+Note: some attributes are mandatory and values will need to be provided - you can check which attributes are mandatory using `Get-FODAttributes -Filter 'isRequired:True'`.

 An example of creating attributes and an application is shown in the following: